openobserve/website4/content/blog/posts/launching-openobserve.md

 ### Yet another log search engine!!!
 Why?

-When I built [ZincSearch](https://github.com/zincsearch/zincsearch) back in 2021, I did not expect that it would go on to get more than 14k stars on GitHub in about a year and become one of the [fastest growing projects of 2022 on GitHub](https://runacap.com/ross-index/annual-2022/).
-ZincSearch is currently used by hundreds of organizations in production for log search and analysis despite its minimal feature set.

-Why did these organizations choose ZincSearch?
-The vast majority of customers indicated the following pain points with their existing observability solutions:
+The vast majority of customers that we talked to indicated the following pain points with their existing observability solutions:

 1. Day 1 - Setup: Difficulty in getting started.
 This generally involves:
    1. Installing it in the user’s environment